St. George, Louisiana: Flooding

-Organizers of the proposed City of St. George have budgeted $2,247,000 in Year 1 for drainage and transportation.
+Organizers of the City of St. George have budgeted $2,247,000 in Year 1 for drainage and transportation.
+This accounts for just over 1 percent of the proposed costs.

 Baton Rouge fault

 The Baton Rouge fault is an active growth fault that runs across the southern part of East Baton Rouge Parish, including parts of the St. George area.
 It extends from the Mississippi River near downtown Baton Rouge to the Amite River.
 In the St. George area, it generally runs along Tiger Bend Road from Airline Highway (Highway 61) to the Amite River.
 The height of the escarpment ranges from 4 to 7 meters.
 The average rate of vertical movement is about 3–5 mm/year.
 The fault has had a particularly pronounced effect near the Jones Creek Road-Tiger Bend Road intersection.
 Continuous structural repairs to Woodlawn High School buildings located at that intersection forced the abandonment of the property and the building of a new school complex in Old Jefferson—the first new campus that the school board built in the parish in more than thirty years.
 In 2017, several residents from the Tiger Bend area raised concerns about plans for an upscale subdivision located near the fault line.